lucia3e8/vapeagochi/readme.md

 # tamagotchi that dies if you stop vaping
 ...has been rewritten in Rust. we also made it die if you _keep_ vaping.
+It counts how many times you've hit it and once you're at the dialy limit, turns off the heating coil.

 ## dirs
 ```